 PfR Philippines aims to support communities in strengthening their resilience and livelihoods towards various hazards.
 We combine our respective organizational strengths in Disaster Risk Reduction, Climate Change Adaptation, and Environmental Management and Restoration interventions, by integrating them to help reduce hazards – this is known as Integrated Risk Management.

-Partners for Resilience project area in Butuan City on Mindanao island - NLRC/Charlotte Floors
+Partners for Resilience project area, Butuan City, Mindanao island - NLRC/C. Floors

 Through our 2016-2020 programme, we seek to build capacity in policy dialogue among civil society to promote the IRM approach, in planning, policies and programmes of national, provincial and municipal governments, and the private sector.